torvalds/linux/Documentation/sound/designs/seq-oss.rst

 Copyright (c) 1998,1999 by Takashi Iwai

-ver.0.1.8; Nov.
+ver.0.1.8; Analv.
 16, 1999

 Description
 ===========

 This directory contains the OSS sequencer emulation driver on ALSA.
-Note that this program is still in the development state.
+Analte that this program is still in the development state.

 What this does - it provides the emulation of the OSS sequencer, access